 As if that weren’t enough, you also have a wardrobe stylist at your disposal.
 You don’t know how much life is simplified when someone lays out a coordinated, weather-appropriate outfit for you every day, and all you have to do is put it on.
 You don’t have to lift a finger to look your best, and that’s something to appreciate – not complain about.
 And on that note …

 4. You have a personal chef.
 Let that sink in.
 You never stare blankly into the fridge wracking your brain for something quick to thaw or endlessly browse Pinterest hoping for inspiration.
-You don’t have to budget, or maneuver a cart through a “blue light special,” or plan a menu that everyone will eat.
+You don’t have to budget, or maneuver a cart through the throng of cutthroats at a “blue light special,” or plan a menu that everyone will eat.
 Your only job is to sit down at the table when you’re called, and voila! – there’s a (mostly) delicious and (reasonably) nutritious meal waiting for you.
 Not only do I provide your sustenance, I also blow on it until I’m lightheaded, sacrificing the temperature of my own meal while I make sure yours is cool enough to eat.
 Surely you can see the value in that.
-Think of it next time you’re picking out “the yucky pieces” and complaining that you wanted cereal.
+Think of it next time you’re picking out the offending “yucky pieces” and complaining that you wanted cereal.

 I’m writing you this letter in the hopes that you’ll realize you’re supposed to appreciate these things.
 Kids, you’re being handed amenities left and right that most people would give a few teeth for.
 All you’re lacking is someone to stand around and feed you grapes … oh wait, no you’re not, because I do that too (and cut them up first so you won’t choke).
 At your disposal, you’ve got a laundry service, a maid, a driver, a chef, a nurse, a therapist, a stylist, and someone who encourages you to nap.